tsm121/TTM4100/README.md

 # TTM4100
 Kommunikasjon- tjenester og nett [summer 2017]

-Project contains a simple server and a client program
+Repository include assignments for this course.
+Such as: a simple server and a client program

 # Faglig innhold